WEARABLE COMPUTING: A New Mobile Market Takes Shape

-Wearables won’t just complement smartphones.
+But wearables won’t just complement smartphones.
 What is perhaps most intriguing about them is that they will serve new purposes too.
 Because they are designed to be worn close to the body, they’re ideal for monitoring our vital signs and health.
 They’ll track how active we are, our sleep quality, how many steps we take during the day.
-They’ll serve as a layer between our physical selves and reality.
 Consumers of all sorts — fitness buffs, dieters, and the elderly — will come to rely on them.

 Overall consumer awareness is still low.